Ray Guy

 William Ray Guy (December 22, 1949 – November 3, 2022) was an American professional football punter who played for the Oakland / Los Angeles Raiders of the National Football League (NFL).
 Guy was a first-team All-American selection in 1972 as a senior for the Southern Miss Golden Eagles, and is the only pure punter ever to be drafted in the first round of the NFL draft, when the Raiders selected him with the 23rd overall pick in the 1973 NFL draft.
 He won three Super Bowls with the Raiders.
 Guy was elected to both the College Football Hall of Fame and the Pro Football Hall of Fame in 2014.
 An eight-time All-Pro, Guy is widely considered to be the greatest punter of all time.

-With his induction to the Hall of Fame on August 2, 2014, he became the first pure punter to be so honored.
+With his induction to the Pro Football Hall of Fame on August 2, 2014, he became the first pure punter to be so honored.
+In 2004, he was inducted into the National High School Hall of Fame.

 Early life

 Guy attended Thomson High School in Thomson, Georgia, where he was a four-sport star.
 Playing quarterback, safety, linebacker, and tailback, aside from kicking and punting duties, Guy led Thomson to the Georgia Class A state football championships in 1967 and 1968.
 Guy averaged 49.7 yards per punt in 1968.
 Playing basketball, Guy scored 39 points in a Thomson basketball game the day after the 1968 state championship football game, with no practice.
 In baseball, Guy pitched a 15-inning scoreless game for Thomson in the state playoff semifinals in 1969.
 He was also a member of the track team, competing in discus and triple jump.